East Side, Providence, Rhode Island: Demographics

 Mostly residential, the East Side is the most affluent part of the city with higher property values, lower unemployment, and higher income levels than the city as a whole.
 Approximately 20% of the city's 190,934 people live on the East Side.
 Mount Hope and the area along Elmgrove Avenue have historically had a large community of Russian Jews.

 Government

 Three of the fifteen Providence City Council wards are located on the East Side.
 Ward One includes all of Fox Point and parts of College Hill and Wayland south of Angell St. Ward Two encompasses the remainder of College Hill and Wayland, most of Blackstone, and parts of Mount Hope.
 Ward Three includes Hope (Summit) and most of Mount Hope.

-As of the 2006 elections, Ward One is represented in the City Council by Seth Yurdin, Ward Two by Cliff Wood, and Ward Three by Kevin Jackson.
-All three are Democrats.

 Major public buildings include the Rhode Island Supreme Court on Benefit Street and the RI Office of the Attorney General on South Main Street.

 Hospitals

 Miriam Hospital, a private, non-profit hospital, is located along Summit Avenue in the Hope (Summit) area.
 Local Jewish organizations founded the hospital in 1926.

 Butler Hospital, located off Blackstone Boulevard, is Rhode Island's only private mental health hospital.
 Founded in 1844, the hospital offers psychiatric and substance-abuse treatment programs.